EvictionLab/eviction-maps/README.md

 ### Inputs

-    - features
+    - locations: an array of features representing different locations
+    - year: the year to display data for

 ### Outputs

-    - locationAdded
-    - locationRemoved
+    - locationAdded: TODO
+    - locationRemoved: emits the feature that remove was triggered for

 # UI Components